stephaneVercouillieBMID/slate/source/index.html.md

 Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS >= 9.0.

-If you trigger the itsme App from your own App, you must make sure t Universal Link associated with the iOS Service Provider App is required and must be specified to Belgian Mobile ID during the on-boarding process.
+If you trigger the itsme App from your own App, you must make sure there is a Universal Link associated with your iOS App.
+It MUST be specified to BMID during the onboarding process.

 **itsme(r)** Mobile App endpoint : TODO